 - an unusual amount of dampness in your underwear that doesn’t smell like urine

-- uncontrollable leaking of small or large amounts of fluid that doesn’t smell like urine from the vagina
+- uncontrollable leaking of small or large amounts of fluid from the vagina that doesn’t smell like urine.

 Does it hurt when my waters break?

-No it shouldn’t hurt when your waters break or when they are broken for you.
-The amniotic sac, which is the part that ‘breaks’ doesn’t have pain receptors, which are the things that cause you to feel pain when you get a cut for example.
+No, it shouldn’t hurt when your waters break or when they are broken for you.
+The amniotic sac, which is the part that ‘breaks’ doesn’t have pain receptors, which are the things that cause you to feel pain.

-‘My waters didn’t break of their own accord so I had them broken for me while in hospital.
-The midwife came towards me with a knitting needle type thing which looked terrifying, but actually I didn’t feel a thing.
-It might be that the pain was masked by the pain of labour (which was pretty intense at that point) or it might be that it is in fact a surprisingly painless process – probably the latter.’
-Danae
+"My waters didn’t break of their own accord so I had them broken for me while in hospital.
+I didn’t feel a thing.
+It might be that the pain was masked by the pain of labour (which was pretty intense at that point) or it might be that it is in fact a surprisingly painless process – probably the latter."

 My waters broke, what do I do now?